earlfogel/food/README.md

 Mix it all together.
 If it's too thick, add more water or juice.

-Oil muffin tins, bake 25-30 minutes at 400F
+Oil muffin tins, bake at 400 F for 25-30 minutes.

 # Icing